 Pediatric Occupational Therapy

 Treatment is provided to children who have difficulty reaching developmental milestones due to medical conditions that interfere with their physical development, muscle coordination, sensory awareness, and communication or learning abilities.
-Services include individual evaluation and treatment and may include small group treatment.
+Services include individual evaluation and treatment.

 Conditions treated include: